RESEARCH STARTER

 Other Resources

-Ukraine also has significant resources in aluminum, bauxite, chromium, coke, fertilizers, graphite, kaolin clay, magnesium, manganese (especially in the Nikopol’ area), mercury, nickel, phosphate, peat, precious and semiprecious stones, potash, salt, sulfur, timber, titanium, and uranium.
+Ukraine also has significant resources in aluminum, bauxite, chromium, coke, fertilizers, graphite, kaolin clay, magnesium, manganese (especially in the Nikopol’ area), mercury, nickel, phosphate, peat, precious and semiprecious stones, potash, rock salt, sulfur, timber, titanium, and uranium.
 Its abundant wealth in natural resources gives it an economic advantage over many of its neighbors.

 Bibliography